klaytn/klaytn-docs/docs/node/service-chain/value-transfer.md

 If "handleNonce" equals to the "requestNonce" of the counterpart bridge contract, and the "lowerHandleNonce" is greater than "handleNonce" by 1, then users' requests were all processed.

 ### Log <a id="log"></a>
-SCN log shows the status like below.
+Below is a typical log output from SCN during normal operation.
-Every 1 seconds, the value transfer log will be printed like below.
+Every 1 second, the status of bridge contracts are printed.
 ```
 INFO[10/16,19:37:40 +09] [45] VT : Parent -> Child Chain                request=8699 handle=4826 lowerHandle=4826 pending=3873
 INFO[10/16,19:37:40 +09] [45] VT : Child -> Parent Chain                request=7894 handle=4207 lowerHandle=4207 pending=3687
 ```
-This log show the total request, handle, lowerHandle, and pending nonce.
+This log shows the request, handle, lowerHandle, and pending nonces.
 Each value means like below

 - request : the total value transfer request count of all subscribed bridge contract.
-- handle : the total upper handle nonce of all subscribed bridge contract.
+- handle : the total upper handle nonce(s) of all subscribed bridge contract(s).
-- lowerHandle : the total lower handle nonce of all subscribed bridge contract.
+- lowerHandle : the total lower handle nonce(s) of all subscribed bridge contract(s).
 - pending : the difference between `request` and `lowerHandle`.

 ### RPC API <a id="rpc-api"></a>